-- Noticing when colleagues are in pain or are undergoing some personal stressors, and try to make them feel secure and comfortable at work.
+- Noticing when colleagues are in pain or are undergoing some personal stressors and trying to make them feel secure and comfortable at work,

-- Accepting criticisms and carefully stating our opinions to someone for his underperformance or failure, making sure we don’t hurt someone’s feelings.
+- Accepting criticisms and carefully stating our opinions to someone for underperformance or failure, making sure we don’t hurt their feelings.

-Focusing on compassion at work promotes healthy interpersonal relationships (Dutton and Ragins 2007).
+Focusing on compassion at work promotes healthy interpersonal relationships (Dutton & Ragins, 2007).
 It lets us acknowledge and appreciate others wholeheartedly and work for the organizational benefits, rather than personal gains.
-Studies show that compassion works by building trust, mutual connections, and reciprocation (Clark and Dutton, 2007).
+Compassion works by building trust, mutual connections, and reciprocation.

-Acts of kindness in the workplace impact not only the carer and the receiver, but it also has a positive impact on the performance culture as a whole (Brody, 1992).
-Research has also revealed that communicating with empathy and kindness upgrade the value system of the employees and they feel more involved as a part of the team.
+Acts of kindness in the workplace impact not only the carer and the receiver, but it also afects the performance culture as a whole (Brody, 1992).

-It reduces anxiety, the pressure of achieving, and makes them resilient to work stress and burnout (Frost et al., 2000).
+It reduces anxiety, the pressure of achieving, and makes them resilient to work stress and burnout (Frost, Dutton, Worline, & Wilson, 2000).
 And this is why many leading organizations today emphasize building a compassionate environment before aiming for any other achievements.

 The benefits of being compassionate at work are vast.
-It guarantees a healthy flow of communication that has warmth and love in it and goes all the way to improve a company’s organizational health.
-A company indeed will succeed if it has employees and managers exhibiting these traits.
+It facilitates a healthy flow of communication that has warmth and love in it and goes all the way to improve a company’s organizational health.

 One of the vital benefits of a compassionate workplace is employee retention.
-Employees who receive empathy, understanding, and help from their colleagues and superiors are likely to stay in the organization for a long period of time and install all their efforts for the benefit of the organization.
-On the contrary, employees who are ill-treated or fail to receive any professional co-operation whatsoever will lose motivation to work productively.
+Employees who receive empathy, understanding and help from their colleagues and superiors are likely to stay in the organization for a long period of time and install all their efforts for the benefit of the organization (Van Bommel, 2021).

 Compassion creates space for active communication.
-Employees in a compassionate work atmosphere can vent out their professional troubles to each other and socialize in the office.
-It lets the stress get evened out and increase the likelihood of being more productive.
+Employees in a compassionate work atmosphere can vent their professional troubles to each other and socialize in the office.

-Working with compassionate and kind people give employees the chance to manage work stress and burnout and use their emotional resources to combat it (Figley, 1995; Lilius et al., 2011).
-Studies show that when people exchange positivity and bond with each other at work, their stress level significantly reduces.
+Working with compassionate and kind people gives employees the chance to manage work stress and burnout and use their emotional resources to combat it (Figley, 1995; Lilius, Worline, Dutton, Kanov, & Maitlis, 2011).

-A study on workplace health and well-being in 2008 revealed that employees who spent a few minutes interacting and mixing with their colleagues had steady blood pressure and heart rate.
+Heaphy and Dutton (2008) revealed that employees who spent a few minutes interacting and mixing with their colleagues had steady blood pressure and heart rate (Heaphy & Dutton, 2008).

-Besides, their immune systems were well-functioning, making them less prone to take sick leave.
+What’s more, their immune systems were well functioning, making them less prone to take sick leave.
 Increased functioning also called for better work-life balance, and the employees had happier families and social life.

 4. Interpersonal bonds